Iceland car rental Show menu

 Within the zones, there will be either meters or ticket machines, though the meters are being phased out.

-Reykjavik Car Parks
+Reykjavík Car Parks

 Parking Fines

-The parking inspectors are very thorough and efficient and the police make a point of giving out tickets, so don’t think that you might be able to cheat your way out of parking properly.
+The parking inspectors in Iceland are very thorough and efficient and the police make a point of giving out tickets, so don’t think that you might be able to cheat your way out of parking properly.

 There are three kinds of parking violations – Parking Meter Citations (extra parking fines), Parking Violation Charges and Parking in a Handicapped Parking Space.

-• 3,400 ISK if paid immediately
+• 3,400 ISK if paid within 3 business days

 • 4,500 ISK (~ £30 / $35) normal